HPV (human papillomavirus)

 Cancers caused by HPV in Ireland

-HPV causes 1 in 20 cancers worldwide.
-It is one of the leading causes of cervical cancer.
+High risk HPV infection is found in almost all (99%) of cervical cancers.
 Cervical cancer is a cancer of a woman's cervix (the entrance to the womb).

 The HPV virus also causes: